Afturmath/dm-Erbeverb/README.md

   - Copy the LV2 folder into your Raspberry Pi (you might need to change permissions):

     *scp -rp \<path to the dm-Erbeverb.lv2 folder\> modep@172.24.1.1:/usr/local/modep/.lv2*
-  - Enter the password and you're ready to go
+  - Enter your password and you're ready to go
   - If you want to remove the plugin:
     - Connect to your Raspberry Pi via SSH:

       *ssh modep@172.24.1.1*
-    - Enter the password
+    - Enter your password
-    - Remove the plug-in
+    - Remove the plug-in:

       *rm -r /usr/local/modep/.lv2/dm-Erbeverb.lv2*